aWildElephant/unoriginal-rdbms/README.md

 ## What's the plan?

-* Support the date data type (should be good)
+* Implement arithmetic operations
+* Support count(*) aggregate without a group by clause (in progress)
 * Support loading from csv
-* Support count(*) aggregate without a group by clause (in progress)
 * Have a test loading the TPC-H SF1 dataset, asserting count(*) should be enough
 * Implement the select operator
 * Implement grouping
 * Implement aggregation
-* Implement arithmetic operations
 * Some small stuff to be able to execute TPC-H Q1
 * Have a test executing TPC-H Q1 SF1